 In her colourful and eclectic den (with its floral paper, mismatched crockery, string lights and works of art on the walls), Morgane Jobelin cooks up delicious vegetarian (as well as vegan, lactose-free and gluten-free) recipes for those seeking lip-smacking lunch-time comfort food.
 In a cosy tea room atmosphere, you can also enjoy delicious sweet treats, accompanied by a wide choice of drinks.
 Small terrace with cathedral view.

-This family-friendly eatery and multi-purpose venue within the former military barracks, in the Mellinet district, is run by Jeanne, Benoît and Quentin.
+This family-friendly eatery and multi-purpose venue within the former military barracks, in the Mellinet district, is run by Jeanne, Elsa, Benoît and Quentin.
 At lunchtime, you can enjoy fresh cuisine with perfectly picked market produce.
 In the evening, it’s all about sharing plates.
 As well as a restaurant and bar open from early in the morning until late at night, there’s a lively and popular cultural programme, including concerts, debates, workshops and films for young and old alike.

 Having named his restaurant after the Korean omija (known as the berry of five flavours), Romain Bonnet strives to find an astute balance of flavours in each of his dishes.
 The result is a wildly creative blend of French and Asian gourmet cuisine, employing unique combinations of locally sourced products (the restaurant has the Ecotable label) and a sprinkle of ingredients foraged in the wild.
 The Michelin-star experience continues out front with Ronan Bricaud’s harmonious wine pairings.